When we meet

 Whilst you are deciding if you want to come regularly, you can pay weekly for each session for the first 3 weeks of your first term.
 By the 4th week you have to decide if you want to join.
 If you do, you pay for the rest of the term in one go and then at the beginning of subsequent terms.
 If there is anything else you want to know about fees you can ask our Treasurer.

 Regular attendance is important, so we ask members to contact Kate, our Musical Director, if they can’t attend.
-It is possible to hold your place if you need to take a break for a term or more; you are expected to pay half-fees while you are away, unless your break is for compassionate reasons.
-If you decide to take a term or more out, you’ll be deemed to have left and can re-join at a future date if places are available, or go on the waiting list if not.
+It is possible to hold your place if you need to take a break for a term or more; please see our Membership Policy.

 If you have any questions, concerns, special personal circumstances or needs, please contact a member of the steering group to discuss it beforehand so that we can identify whether and how these can be met.
 We aim to be as flexible and inclusive as possible.

-Joining Body of Sound is quite a big commitment, especially when you are starting.
-We ask you to start at the beginning of a term so that new women start together and we can focus on learning / re-learning songs together and getting to know each other for a while.
-Also our budget is worked out on the basis of having fees from a certain number of women.
+We usually ask new women to start at the beginning of the September term so that they start together and we can all focus on learning / re-learning songs together and getting to know each other for a while.
+However, due to the effects of Covid-19, we have relaxed that system in the current year.

-You’re very welcome to contact the membership secretary, Gill – 0114 2204819 if there’s anything else you want to know.
+You’re very welcome to contact our membership secretary, Anna, on 07981009957 or email@example.com if there’s anything else you want to know.